nicksmith100/milestone-project-1/README.md

   - #### Homepage

-    - The primary image on the homepage is overlaid with a box on the right-hand side which provides quotes from previous customers on rotation, utilising Bootstrap's [Carousel](https://getbootstrap.com/docs/5.3/components/carousel/) component.
+    - The primary image on the homepage is overlaid with a box on the right-hand side which presents three quotes from previous customers on rotation, utilising Bootstrap's [Carousel](https://getbootstrap.com/docs/5.3/components/carousel/) component.

       ![Homepage primary image with quote box - desktop](readme_images/homepage_primary_quotes.png)

-    - The quotes box disappears at the xs breakpoint to avoid it dominating the primary image.
+    - The quotes box disappears at the xs breakpoint as the text would either be too small to read or the box would dominate the primary image.

       ![Homepage primary image - mobile](readme_images/homepage_primary_xs.png)

     - The main content of the homepage comprises two distinct sections:

-      - A section outlining the hire packages on offer, each package including a specific number of games from each tier.
+      - A section outlining the hire packages on offer, each package including a specific number of games from each tier, along with a "Book Now" button.

         ![Homepage packages section - desktop](readme_images/packages_desktop.png)

         ![Homepage packages section - mobile](readme_images/packages_xs.png)

-      - A section illustrating the games in each tier, including an image gallery for each tier using Bootstrap's [Carousel](https://getbootstrap.com/docs/5.3/components/carousel/) component, and a list of games along with descriptions.
+      - A section illustrating the games in each tier, each tier including an image gallery using Bootstrap's [Carousel](https://getbootstrap.com/docs/5.3/components/carousel/) component, and a list of games along with descriptions.
 The captions for the gallery fade out after 2 seconds to avoid them dominating the images.

         ![Homepage games section - desktop](readme_images/games_desktop.png)

         ![Homepage games section - mobile](readme_images/games_xs.png)

-      - Both sections utilise Bootstrap's [Grid system](https://getbootstrap.com/docs/5.3/layout/grid/), ensuring that the content adjusts according to viewport size.
+      - Both sections utilise Bootstrap's [Grid system](https://getbootstrap.com/docs/5.3/layout/grid/), ensuring that the content adjusts according to viewport size as shown above.

   - #### About page